Welcome

 About the RSE movement

-Please join us to actively work on how we can grow this community and advocate for others.
+Please join us to actively work on growing this community and advocating for others.
 Together, we can build a sustainable community that benefits research software engineers, and ultimately contributes to more efficient and reproducible research.